gruntwork-io/docs/_docs-sources/library/overview/services.md

 # What is a service module?

-**Service modules are opinionated combinations of ["building block" modules](./modules).
-They are usually written in Terraform, represent a full use case, and are designed to be used "off the shelf."**
+Service modules are combinations of [modules](./modules) covering a wide variety of use cases, including CI/CD, networking, container orchestration (EKS, ECS), and more.
+Service modules are usually written in Terraform, represent a full use case, and are designed to be used "off the shelf."

 ## Example